Leaky Event-Based Microservices’ Integration

 The real question is: what is the intent of this interaction?

-If the purpose is to ask for an action to be carried out, then pretending that the request is an event usually creates confusion and misplaced responsibility.
+If the purpose is to ask for an action to be carried out, then pretending the request is an event usually creates confusion and misplaced responsibility.

 Too many discussions flatten this into a technology choice when it is really a modelling choice.